 During the winter and early spring, kids learn from their mother’s feeding preferences, habitat use and defence strategies.
 Yearling kids become totally independent after they are chased out of their mother’s home range.

-Jan—Apr: The majority of browsing damage occurs.* Damage to winter cereal and root crops may occur.
+Jan—Apr: The majority of browsing damage occurs (see Woodland Damage recognition of cause ).
+Damage to winter cereal and root crops may occur.

 Feb—Aug: Fraying damage by bucks occurs at territory margins as bucks compete.